 I get bored easily, especially doing the same lesson over and over again.
 To keep my sanity, I have to include a variety of elements to break up the lesson.

-I almost always start off with a quick video clip on the topic of the day to hook the students.
-Next, I usually show a powerpoint (with sounds and clipart always) that often includes links to other short video clips between the text.
-I always include some sort of craft or mindful coloring element that students can do either individually or with a group following our discussion.
+I almost always start with a quick video clip on the day's topic to hook the students.
+Next, I usually show a PowerPoint (always with sounds and clipart) that often includes links to other short video clips interspersed with the text.
+I always include some sort of craft or mindful coloring activity that students can do either individually or in a group after our discussion.

 Flipbooks are one of my favorite crafts and can be sent home as a reminder of the lesson.
 It never hurts to splash in some spa music while they are working independently.
 I have found that this calms them and is an excellent way to keep everyone on task.
 The music also helps with classroom management because I use it as a reward for good behavior.